scottming/scottming.github.io/_posts/2016-11-17-pandas_mysql.md

 def zkquery(q):
-    """The function is support for quering zokoo's SQL.
+    """The function is support for quering zokoodb.

     Args:
     - q: quering string